dredge-bio/dredge/documentation/instructions.md

 Example: https://github.com/dredge-bio/example-dataset/blob/master/pairwise_files/AB_vs_P1.tsv

 If you want to use your own methods for generating statistics, generate pairwise pairwise comparisons for each treatment using the treatment IDs in your project design file.
 Each file must be tab-separated table with four columns in the following order: transcript ID, log₂ Fold Change, log₂ Reads per Million (or similarly normalized abundance values), and p-value.
 The first row will be discarded as a header.
-The transcript names must match those found in the transcript abundance matrix.
+The transcript IDs must match those found in the transcript abundance matrix.

 ## MA Plot limits { data-field="maPlot" }